Get started by searching below:

 Risk Factors for Abuse in Nursing Homes

-While any nursing home resident could suffer from abuse or neglect, some factors may put certain elders at a greater risk of abuse.
+While any nursing home resident could suffer from abuse or neglect, some factors may put certain residents at a greater risk of abuse.

 Potential risk factors for elder abuse include: